 Whatever it is, take that figure and go to the Repayment Estimator at www.studentloans.gov.
 Fill out the questionnaire and the site will tell you which of the many repayment plans you qualify for and even give you a chart for the monthly payment for each plan.

-The federal government offers seven alternatives to the Standard Repayment Plan and divides them into two categories: income-driven repayment plans and basic repayment plans.
+The federal government offers several alternatives to the Standard Repayment Plan and divides them into two categories: income-driven repayment plans and basic repayment plans.

 If you choose an income-driven repayment (IDR) plan, you could extend your loan term from 10 years to 20 or even 25 years.
 The IDRs determine your monthly payment by a percentage of your income and size of your family.
 Your payments will be more manageable month-to-month, but you will end up paying more overall for the loan because of the added years.

 There are five types of IDRs.
 These plans best serve those who have a lot of student debt and not a lot of income coming out of college.